Skip to content

 Two years after the Home Builders Federation (HBF) first highlighted the scale of unspent developer contributions, more than £8 billion in S106 and CIL remains unused across England and Wales, with a significant portion dormant for over five years.
 For developers, it raises a critical question: if infrastructure isn’t being delivered, are these obligations still proportionate or commercially justified?
 This article explores why the issue persists and how reviewing triggers, outdated requirements and opportunities for modification or claw-back can turn S106 from a fixed liability into an actively managed commercial tool that protects viability and unlocks value.

 Two years after the Home Builders Federation (HBF) first highlighted the scale of unspent developer contributions, the picture has not materially changed.
-In its refreshed analysis looking at the position into late 2025, the data still points to a significant backlog of funds sitting with local authorities rather than being deployed into infrastructure.
+In its refreshed analysis looking at the position in 2025, the data still points to a significant backlog of funds sitting with local authorities rather than being deployed into infrastructure.

 Latest figures indicate that more than £8 billion of developer contributions remain unspent across England and Wales.
 This includes over £6 billion secured through Section 106 agreements and close to £2 billion collected through the Community Infrastructure Levy.